The Home Grown Food group are involved in a variety of initiatives:

-- Courtyard Cafe food garden – we maintain a food garden at the Courtyard Cafe on Hatfield Road – to show what can be done!
+- Courtyard Cafe food garden – this garden at the Courtyard Cafe on Hatfield Road is now being maintained by FoodSmiles – it shows what can be done!

-The intention is to show gardens at different times in the year and to illustrate the many different ways in which people use their garden space, make compost etc.
+The intention is to show gardens at different times in the year in different areas of the district and to illustrate the many different ways in which people use their garden space, make compost etc.